 What Do I Need?

-While we encourage you to dig into the listings and find your specific device, broadly the system works with Belkin’s WEMO switch system, Samsung’s SmartThings hub and appliances, the Insteon lighting and home automation hub and equipment, and the Wink hub and supported devices.
+While we encourage you to dig into the listings and find your specific device, broadly the system works with Belkin’s WeMo switch system, Philip Hue lights, Samsung’s SmartThings hub and appliances, the Insteon lighting and home automation hub and equipment, the Wink hub and supported devices, and much more.
 Given the reach of the last three smart home hub systems (SmartThings, Insteon, and Wink) a lot of devices are captured in their general stable of supported devices.

-Before you actually sit down to add devices to your Echo/Alexa system, we’d strongly recommend doing a little updating and housekeeping on the smart home side of things.
-In our experience, Alexa takes a fairly literally approach to importing things and works best with updated software.
+Before you actually sit down to add devices to your Echo/Alexa system, we’d strongly recommend doing a little updating and housekeeping on the smarthome side of things.
+In our experience, Alexa takes a fairly literal approach to importing things and works best with updated software.

 Next, go through your smart home platform and make sure that all your device names, settings, labels, and so on are all tweaked to your liking.
 In the case of the Philips Hue system, the Amazon Echo platform sucks in all the device names exactly as they are and does not bring the scene names along for the ride.
 This means you might have a scene name in your Philips Hue system like “Romantic Bedroom” with bulbs named Hue 1, Hue 2, and Hue 3 (or Link 1 and Link 2 if you’ve used third party bulbs), but the Echo integration won’t pull in the scene names.
 It will only pull in the bulb names (Hue 1, Hue 2, etc.).